The Nottinghamshire and District

 Sustainable Development Goals, and are satisfied that these are also captured

-as high areas of focus in the Brewin Dolphin Stewardship Policy :
+as high areas of focus in the Brewin Stewardship Policy :

 ·